 When I finally started packing the “essential” items, I discovered that I had a lot of those too.
 They may be essential, but how many essentials do I really need?

-My perspective continues to evolve about these questions.
-We finished packing last summer, moved, mostly unpacked and mostly settled in, and now we are packing to move again!
+My perspective continues to evolve about these questions, because our moving adventures are not over.
+My sweetheart and I finished packing all of our stuff last summer, we moved, we mostly unpacked and mostly settled in, and now (in March/April) we are packing to move again!
 (Both moves were/are intentional.
 All is well.)